PKM74/Nanite/README.md

 - gcc (or really any C compiler)
 - nasm

-#### Only Needed to Build the Image
+#### Only Required to Build the Image

 - grub2
 - parted

 ## How is Testing Done
-Testing is mostly done with QEMU These days, but I do sometimes pull out my Dell Latitude D610 to test on (for anyone wondering its completely maxed out.
+Testing is mostly done with QEMU These days, but I do sometimes pull out my Dell Latitude D610 to test on real hardware (for anyone wondering its completely maxed out.
 [2GB of ram Pentium M @ 2.23GHz])

 ## Thanks!
 Resources I've Used Throughout the Project